 SNP results

 Analysis of SNP data revealed a similar yet more pronounced pattern of population structure across the sampling range.
 In the PCA analysis, samples from most sites clustered apart along PC1 (Figure 3A).
 In particular, individuals from Oman and Saudi Arabia clustered separately from those originating from the UAE (Persian Gulf), with a deeper split observed between samples originating from the Red Sea, Arabian Sea and the Persian Gulf, and those originating from Sri Lanka and Bangladesh.
-No clustering was observed between sampling locations along PC2 (Figure 3A) or PC3 (Figure S2).
-These patterns were in part mirrored by the STRUCTURE analysis in which an optimal value of K = 2 was inferred based on ΔK and log likelihood values (Figure 3B, Figure S3).
-Clusters correspond to the east and west proximities of the sampling range with all individuals from Oman being assigned to Cluster I with q > 0.85, and individuals from Sri Lanka and Bangladesh being assigned to Cluster II with q > 0.81.
+No clustering was observed between sampling locations along PC2 (Figure 3A) or PC3 (Figure S3).
+These patterns were in part mirrored by the STRUCTURE analysis in which an optimal value of K = 2 was inferred based on ΔK and log likelihood values (Figure 3B, Figure S4–5).
+Clusters correspond to the east and west proximities of the sampling range with all individuals from Oman and Saudi Arabia being assigned to Cluster I with q > 0.85, and individuals from Sri Lanka and Bangladesh being assigned to Cluster II with q > 0.81.
 Individuals from intermediate locations in the UAE displayed admixture between inferred clusters (Cluster I mean q = 0.53; Cluster II mean q = 0.47) suggesting some degree of gene flow across the range.
+Pairwise FST estimates ranged from 0.01–0.27 and tended to be higher between populations separated by greater distances, in line with our mitochondrial analysis (Figure S6).
+All estimates including Bangladesh had larger confidence intervals than those without, most likely due to the small sample size of this population.